LaravelDaily/course-react-parking/docs/Lesson 17 - Order new parking page.md

 }
 ```

 3. This is where it gets more interesting.
-Create new `src/views/parkings/OrderParking.jsx` component.
+Create a new `src/views/parkings/OrderParking.jsx` component.

 ```jsx
 import { useState, useEffect } from 'react'